TBCBank/TBC.OpenAPI.SDK.Core/README.md

 * UsageExample3 - .net WebApi Application

-## Consider example of using "UsageExample1"
+## Example of using "UsageExample1"

 ### Add "AddExampleClient" to Program.cs file with Dependency Injection and read settings for "ExampleClientOptions" from appsettings.json file